rwaldron/tc39-notes/es8/2017-03/mar-21.md

 DH: We need to grapple with this question.
 But I'm happy to leave it at that.
 But my question is: "Does Legacy RegExp go all the way through stage 4" and then we deal with this Annex B stuff at that point?

 MM: The subject doesn't have to do with where (Annex B) stuff appears in the text.
-It means that a conforming system can omit Annex B stuff
+It means that a conforming system can omit Annex B stuff.

 YK: The point you made about the process is a true fact of the procedure.
 But if the people in favor of not conforming can be clear about their actual objections, then we can address them directly rather than need to sort out the larger Annex B issues.